mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.plugin_install(String url, String install_name)
 Locally installs a Terraform plugin.
 Note that these plugins need to be named appropriately in the nomenclature of `terraform-provider-NAME_vX.Y.Z`.
+The remotely stored plugin should also be zipped or an executable.

 ```groovy
 terraform.plugin_install('https://github.com/org/terraform-provisioner-foo/releases/download/v1.0.0/terraform-provisioner-foo-v1.0.0-linux-amd64', 'terraform-provisioner-foo_v1.0.0')